NabilaKhan/GINClus_test/README.md

 ### Important Notes
 *** The PDB files 6EK0 and 4P95 have recently become obsolette and the motifs previously collected from these RNA chains have been removed from the motif location input file 'Unknown_motif_location_input.csv'.
 *** Input files containing motif locations are provided inside folder [data]('data/') and the [GINClus clustering results](output/Subcluster_output.xlsx) discussed in the paper are provided inside folder [output](output/).
-*** All the optional input files (Train_family_info.csv, Unknown_motif_family_info.csv, Train_Validate_Test_data_list.csv) need to be inside the data folder prior to the run.
 *** Generating images for subclusters is optional and it takes comparatively longer to generate all the images.
 *** Needs to download the open-source PyMOL to generate the subcluster images using GINClus.
-*** GINClus can cluster multi-loops, however we didn't have enough training data to generate authentic multi-loop clusters.
-We provided sample input files 'Train_motif_location_ML_input_FASTA.csv' and 'Unknown_motif_location_ML_input_FASTA.csv' to show that GINClus can handle multi-loops.
+*** GINClus can cluster multiloops, however we didn't have enough training data to generate authentic multiloop clusters.
+We provided sample input files 'Train_motif_location_ML_input_PDB.csv' and 'Unknown_motif_location_ML_input_PDB.csv' to show that GINClus can handle multi-loops.
-*** GINClus can handle internal loops, hairpin loops and multi-loops at the same time.
-We provided sample input files 'Train_motif_location_mixed_input_FASTA.csv' and 'Unknown_motif_location_mixed_input_FASTA.csv' to show that GINClus can handle them at the same time.
+*** GINClus can handle internal loops, hairpin loops and multiloops at the same time.
+We provided sample input files 'Train_motif_location_mixed_input_PDB.csv' and 'Unknown_motif_location_mixed_input_PDB.csv' to show that GINClus can handle them at the same time.

 ### Terms